 When should I climb Kilimanjaro?
 Here is a chart that will help you in making your decision on when to climb.
 When considering the best time to climb, remember the key to success lies in the acclimatization schedule you pick.
 We recommend 8 day climbs on Kilimanjaro.
 Check out our Top 10 Tips for climbing Kilimanjaro.
 Check out our upcoming trips.

-Kilimanjaro’s is so close to the equator, giving the mountain a normally consist weather pattern with no extreme winter or summer weather, but rather dry and wet seasons.
+Kilimanjaro’s is so close to the equator, it is 3 degrees south.
+This gives the mountain a normally consistent weather pattern with no extreme winter or summer weather, but rather dry and wet seasons.
 The best time to climb Kilimanjaro tends to be the warmest and driest months in the chart above.
 Our main concern is safety, as the risks associated with climbing increase significantly when bad weather encroaches or Kilimanjaro gets hit by the tale end of a cyclone out in the Indian ocean.